 With the release of three of her tracks on the Web Women’s Collective compilation album Out of the Corners and her first full length album Clothesline Conversation in 1982, Mahinaarangi’s beguiling vocals and emotive but intelligent songs quickly made her name as a talented artist who wrote beautiful melodies and intuitive jazz flavoured folk-pop songs, but was not afraid to write about provocative or controversial issues.
 She had seated her first releases firmly in the feminist “Women’s Music” camp alongside The Topp Twins, Hilary King, Jess Hawk Oakenstar and fellow activist Māori female musicians, Mereana Pitman and Tracy Huirama.

-Right at the close of a very busy 1982, she gave the birth to her daughter, Hinewairangi, and the strands of intergenerational whānau connections and plural heritage echoed back and forth even more throughout her lyrics.
+Right at the close of a very busy 1982, she gave birth to her daughter, Hinewairangi, and the strands of intergenerational whānau connections and plural heritage echoed back and forth even more throughout her lyrics.
 While both her parents spoke te reo fluently, Mahinaarangi grew up when the language was completely absent from the classroom.
 As a Māori songwriter who wrote the majority of her lyrics in English, she was unabashed about using words, phrases, and on occasion complete songs in Māori, always encouragingly and carefully edited by her mother throughout her career.

 In 1985, she had further tracks released on Auckland Acoustics, another compilation on the Real Groovy label masterminded by “culture creator” Chris Priestley with several locally based independent songwriters active in the burgeoning acoustic-cum-folk scene.
 Her second album, I’m Going Home, released in 1987, led to an extensive international touring foray to the Bruges Festival in Belgium with Marion Arts and Robbie Laven (Red Hot Peppers), the Vancouver Folk Festival and the Michigan Womyn’s Festival.
 She was the first Māori woman to appear at all three events.